MaryamMairaj123/Shell-Scripting/README.md

 # Bash Scripting Programs

-This repository contains Bash scripts to perform various tasks such as printing prime numbers, even/odd numbers, generating the Fibonacci series, printing multiplication tables, and checking if numbers are greater than or less than a given value.
+This repository contains Bash scripts to perform various tasks such as printing prime numbers, and even/odd numbers, generating the Fibonacci series, printing multiplication tables, and checking if numbers are greater than or less than a given value.

 ## Table of Contents